 Night Setting - Since many seabirds, including the vulnerable albatross, do not feed at night, you can minimise interactions by setting gear then.
 Night setting involves starting to set gear after nautical dusk and finishing setting before nautical dawn.
 Deck lighting should be kept to a minimum, using only as much vessel light as you need to comply with navigational rules and best safety practices.
-This is to be done where and when appropriate.

 Management of Offal Discharge - In the North WCPFC and IATTC areas, vessels may use offal management as one of the seabird bycatch mitigation measures.
 Vessels may either ensure no offal discharge during setting or hauling or use strategic offal discharge from the opposite side of the boat to setting/hauling, to actively encourage birds away from baited hooks.
 Of course, if there are no seabirds present, offal discharge management is not necessary.
+If you intend to use this technique, remember to keep enough offal on hand between the set and the haul.

 Side Setting - Unlike traditional stern setting, setting off the side of the vessel (at least 1 meter forward of the stern, or more if possible) reduces the time that baited hooks are near the surface and visible to seabirds.
 By tossing the baited hook forward and close to the hull, under the protection of a bird curtain, the hope is that by the time the baited hook has passed the stern it has sunk beyond the reach of the birds.
-Another advantage of side setting is that it requires only one work area and eliminates the chore of moving gear and bait between setting and hauling station, however this is not suitable for all vessels and must be decided on a case by case basis.
+Another advantage of side setting is that it requires only one work area, and eliminates the chore of moving gear and bait between setting and hauling station